matthewguenther/preflight/README.md

 🔗 **Live site:** https://preflightapp.netlify.app/

+This repository is the source for that one live app.
+Contributions made here ship to the live site, so improvements reach every pilot who uses it — the goal is to make **Preflight** better together, not to spin up separate copies.
+See [Contributing](#contributing) to get involved.

 > ⚠️ **For situational awareness only.** Preflight is a convenience dashboard, **not** an official briefing source.
 Always verify with official FAA / NWS sources (1800wxbrief.com, aviationweather.gov, official NOTAM/TFR feeds) before every flight.

 ---